jadecobra/gym/python_tdd/docs/TDD_SETUP.md

             self.assertFalse(True)
     ```
 - `import unittest` imports an existing module from the python standard library that is used for testing.
-- what is `unittest`? it is a module|library that comes with python for testing code
+- what is `unittest`? it is a module/library that comes with python for testing code
 - what is the `TestProjectName` class? it is a "container" for the tests we are about to write
-- what is `unittest.TestCase`? a class defined in the `unitest` library which contains a bunch of `methods|functions` for testing code that `TestProjectName` inherits so they do not have to be rewritten
+- what is `unittest.TestCase`? a class defined in the `unittest` library which contains a bunch of `methods/functions` for testing code that `TestProjectName` inherits so they do not have to be rewritten
 - what is inheritance? a simple way to think of it is that `TestProjectName` is a child of `unittest.TestCase`
 - what is `def test_failure`? it is the definition of a test function to test the system being built?
 - what is `self`? self refers to the `TestProjectName` class.
 To access things within the `TestProjectName` class `self` is used.
 It avoids having to say `TestProjectName.assertFalse(True)`